Ami-Solution/bmsdatasets/_datasets/03-28-15-PVDataAcq.md

 link: http://maps.nrel.gov/pvdaq
 nrel-contact: Dan Getman
 category: Photo Voltaic Data Acquisition
-short-description: Users can explore data visually thru the application and download only the portions of the data necessary for analysis.
+summary: Users can explore data visually thru the application and download only the portions of the data necessary for analysis.
 ---

 ## Short Description